ZwickyTransientFacility/scope-ml/doc/zenodo.md

 As more ZTF fields receive SCoPe classifications, we will want to make them public on Zenodo.
 This page describes the data products available and provides a guide to preparing/publishing new data releases.

-**Note: at time of writing, Zenodo only supports new releases from the original repository author.
-Please reach out to Brian Healy to assist with authoring a new release.**

 ## Data product description

 The most recent data release contains these components: